Tan-group/cgRNASP/cgRNASP/README.md

 # An example usage in the “example” dir

  N=`ls *.pdb | wc -l`
- ulimit -s unlimited                                                     // When N is very large, please use the command.
+ ulimit -s unlimited                                                     // When N is very large, the command should be used.
  ./cgRNASP ./ ${N} energy_list.txt

  # Output: